-Rotary cutters are one of the most well-used tools when it comes to quilting.
-While most quilters have their favorite size, style, or even brand of rotary cutter, learn about some of the different types of rotary cutters and see some of the different blade sizes and types that can be used with each.
+Rotary cutters are one of the most commonly used tools when it comes to quilting.
+While many quilters have their favorite size, style, or even brand of rotary cutter, we’ll go over some of the various types of rotary cutters and see some of the different blade sizes and types that can be used with each.

 Types of Rotary Cutters

 Ashley Hough begins by talking about the different rotary cutter blade sizes.
 She explains that most quilters will generally use a 45 mm blade when cutting through two to four layers of standard quilting cotton fabric.
 If a project calls for thicker fabric, like a fleece or flannel, a 60 mm blade can be helpful.
 Smaller blade sizes, like 28 mm or 18 mm, are helpful when doing more detailed or curved cuts, like when cutting out around template pieces.

 When using any size of blade, rotary cutter safety should always be practiced.
 Ashley shows some of the different styles of blade guards that the different types of rotary cutters have.
 Some allow the blade to be exposed when the handle is squeezed after a lock has been disengaged, while others require you to pull down on the blade guard prior to cutting.
 Depending on the blade guard mechanism, some rotary cutters can be used right or left-handed.